-Outlook for 2020
+Outlook for 2021

-Outlook for 2020
+Outlook for 2021

 Having in mind the global economic environment, prospects for growth of the African economy and in particular the Angolan economy, the Bank's strategy continues to be one of focus on sustained growth, ensuring a flexible structure which allows a fast and efficient response to the demanding business and regulatory challenges in the financial sector.
-In that way, in 2020, BCH is committed to:
+In that way, in 2021, BCH is committed to:

-- Continuing to offer a structure of differentiated financial products which can continue to meet the needs of our customers; - Keeping its focus on the Bank's sustained growth while preserving the profit margin;

-• Working towards strengthening its Control functions (Risk Management, Compliance and Internal Audit) by continuing the implementation of good practices in this area and improving the efficiency and effectiveness of internal processes, so at to comply with regulatory requirements in force;

-• Monitoring and implementing in a rigorous and effective manner all regulatory changes applicable to the financial sector and the Bank;

-• Further developing and executing training plans that reinforce the qualification of our employees and maintain the high levels of motivation of our teams;

-• Taking into account the deterioration of the country's economic and social situation due to COVID-19, a year with more challenges is expected, in which BCH will take containment measures and try to maintain the same level of profitability.
+- Continuing to offer a structure of differentiated financial products which can continue to meet the needs of our customers; - Keeping its focus on the Bank's sustained growth while preserving the profit margin; - Make a significant investment in applications and training to support the commercial department, so that BCH can respond quickly and effectively to the needs of customers, either through facilitated access to products and services, or through the creation and development of alternative mechanisms of connecting customers with the commercial department; - Working towards strengthening its Control functions (Risk Management, Compliance and Internal Audit) by continuing the implementation of good practices in this area and improving the efficiency and effectiveness of internal processes, so at to comply with regulatory requirements in force; - Monitoring and implementing in a rigorous and effective manner all regulatory changes applicable to the financial sector and the Bank; - In the regulatory context, proceed with the necessary developments in risk management so that the BCH is able to adequately respond to the challenges and additional requirements which will result from the BNA's equivalence process (e.g. SREP, ICAAP, ILAAP); - Further developing and executing training plans that reinforce the qualification of our employees and maintain the high levels of motivation of our teams; - Taking into account the deterioration of the country's economic and social situation due to the COVID-19 pandemic, a year with more challenges is expected, in which BCH will take containment measures and try to maintain the same level of profitability.